 This course will give students a deeper understanding of how developmental psychology research and theory has tried to help us understand the developing child.
-The course interrogates some of the assumptions and practices surrounding child development, examines the impact that the field has had on society over time, and considers its continued relevance to current day issues and problems.
+The course interrogates some of the assumptions and practices surrounding child development, critically examines the impact that the field has had on society over time, and considers its continued relevance to current day issues and problems.
 The course is likely to be particularly relevant to those interested in working with children and young people across varied disciplines (e.g., research, in applied settings and in policy related roles).
-Please note this course may differ slightly due to changes in lecturing staff and their different research interests.
+Please note this course is a little different to the current course prescription due to a changes in lecturing staff and their different research interests.
 This course overview and the learning objectives and topics should be used as a guide as to the course content and what to expect.

 Capabilities Developed in this Course

 |Capability 3:||Solution Seeking|

 - Understand how people’s own stories and narratives about developmental issues are shaped by their context, including culture, media and policy (Capability 4, 5 and 6)

 - Understand what is meant by social justice research and what it can add to current research methodologies and approaches.
 (Capability 1, 2, 4 and 6)

 - Understand how different views /interpretations/images of human development have changed over time and their potential implications for policy and practice.
 (Capability 1, 2, 3 and 6)

 - Understand how our notions of a child and childhood have changed over time and the impact that these changes have had with respect to parental and state responsibility.
 (Capability 1, 2, 3 and 6)